 - Cook the beets separately, and wrapped.
 If you included with the other vegetables they would likely turn everything purple too!

 - If you like much sweeter vegetables, add a little (or lot!) more honey.

 📋 Frequently asked questions

 You can use different vegetables, although I would suggest sticking to root vegetables that have a similar cook time.
 If you used other vegetables such as zucchini, for example, they would be rather overcooked if in the same baking dish.

 I haven't tried it myself, but maple syrup should work really well and has the same sweetness as honey.
 Using maple syrup would make the recipe vegan.

 All the ingredients in this recipe are gluten free, but make sure to check labels of any packaged foods being used.

-More side dishes to enjoy
+🍽 More tasty side dishes